 All graduate students must maintain continuous enrollment in both fall and spring semesters while they pursue a degree in the department.
-Full-time enrollment is nine credit hours per semester.
-Students in the online program or those appointed as research or teaching assistants must enroll for a minimum of six credit hours each fall and spring semester to be considered full-time.
+Full time enrollment is nine credit hours per semester.
+Students in the online program or those appointed as research or teaching assistants must enroll for a minimum of six credit hours each fall and spring semester to be considered full time.
 Part-time students must also maintain continuous enrollment of at least three credit hours each fall and spring semester.
-Due to visa regulations international students must be enrolled full time.

-Practicum, Internships, and Job Placement
+Internships and Job Placement